utk-cs340-fall24/SolSync/README.md

 2. Obtain a copy of the .env file from one of the SolSync team members and place it in the root directory of the project
 3. Run `pnpm install` to install all dependencies
 4. Run `pnpm start` to start the app.
 If you run into problems with this command, run `npx expo start` instead.
 5. As of November 13th, 2024, the Expo Go app only supports Expo SDK version 52 or above.
 This app uses Expo version 51.
 To test the app, you must have a MacBook with XCode installed to run the iOS emulator.
-Once you have ran `pnpm start` or `npx expo start`, follow thw instructions on the command line to open the app on your emulator.
+Once you have ran `pnpm start` or `npx expo start`, follow the instructions on the command line to open the app on your emulator.

 ## Usage